 I never had any intention of being a prophet or to prophesy when I began my studies of Daniel and Revelation.
 If you have read the Old Testament recently, you have seen how the prophets were treated.
 They did not have a sugar-coated message that was well received by those to whom it was given.
 Revelation 10:9-11 tells us that those who are studying the Bible will be prophesying.
 I do not claim to be a prophet, but from what I have come to understand from my studies I am compelled to prophesy (foretell) what is about to happen.

 It has been a great honor coming to understand the prophecies of Daniel and Revelation, but the burden it places upon an individual is very significant.
 Eternal destinies may be determined by the reception or rejection of the message contained.
 It may seem to some of you that I am a bit presumptuous and maybe even a bit proud and arrogant, but I assure you I am not.
 From what we are told in Revelation 10:9-11, the individuals that relate what they discover from their studies of the prophecies will have a very bitter experience to go through.
 I am naturally timid and not naturally outgoing.
-I do not like conflict, but yet what I have written is very controversial in that it challenges and confronts the beliefs and practices of this world.
+I do not like conflict, but yet what I have written is very controversial in that it challenges and confronts the beliefs and practices of all the world.
 But someone must Go, Tell the World of Their Danger!
 For their blood will I (Yahuwah) require at your hand if you do not warn them of their danger.